pupil-labs/pupil-docs/neon/neon-player/surface-tracker/index.md

 # Surface Tracker

-This plugin is a post-hoc version of the [Surface Tracking](/software/pupil-capture/#surface-tracking) plugin for Pupil Capture.
+TODO: There are no references to where to get markers and how to place them.
+This is only explained in the Capture docs.

 You can use this plugin to detect markers in the recording, define surfaces, edit surfaces, and create and export visualizations of gaze data within the defined surfaces.

 ![Offline surface tracker](./offline-srf-tracker.jpg)